-Information flow + feedback

-Remember that decisions are decentralized in sociocracy!
+Information flow + feedback Remember that decisions are decentralized in sociocracy!
 For example, it's well possible that the Membership Circle might be a sub-sub-circle and still has the power to set the membership fee for everyone in the organization.
+However, each circle is responsible not only for the work and well-being in its own domain but also for getting feedback from the rest of the organization so that decisions made in the circle align well with the other decisions in other circles and support everyone in the organization in their work.
 The reason this works is because of the clear pattern of aims and domains that give very defined "pieces" of authority and responsibility to clearly defined groups.
 Another factor is that the decisions are not made by a random circle but by the circle of people who do the work related to that circle.